Merrell Thermo Chill Mid WP - Women's Review

 Comfort and Fit

 The Thermo Chill Mid gave us one of our favorite fits of all our tested boots.
 It is one of the more snug boots and has a super comfortable lining.
-That said, while our narrow-footed testers loved the fit, it was too snug for wider feet, particularly through the instep and toe box.
-Even our testers with narrow feet agreed that with thick socks on, the boot feels somewhat tight.
+That said, while our narrow-footed testers loved the fit, it was too tight for wider feet, mainly through the instep and toe box.
+Even our testers with narrow feet agreed that the boot feels somewhat tight with thick socks on.

 Mobility is a huge factor in the comfort equation and a large part of why the Thermo Chill Mid scored so well here.
-We felt like we could run, jump, and skip on trails or simply walk around in it for a full workday in this boot.
+We felt like we could run, jump, and skip on trails or simply walk around in it for an entire workday in this boot.
 The midsole structure paired with the Kinetic Fit Base footbed provides excellent arch support.

 We were very impressed with the traction capabilities of the Thermo Chill Mid.
 The 5mm lug depth provides great traction on inclines, and the grippy wave pattern at the toe and heel creates a smooth transfer of balance on trails.